 (A) Elderly Limitation Development--A Development subject to an “elderly limitation” is a Development that meets the requirements of the Housing for Older Persons Act (“HOPA”) under the Fair Housing Act and receives no funding that requires leasing to persons other than the elderly (unless the funding is from a federal program for which the Secretary of HUD has confirmed that it may operate as a Development that meets the requirements of HOPA); or

-(B) Elderly Preference Development--A property receiving HUD funding and certain other types of federal assistance is a Development subject to an “elderly preference.”
+(B) Elderly Preference Development--A property receiving certain types of federal assistance is a Development subject to an “elderly preference.”
 A Development subject to an Elderly Preference must lease to other populations, including in many cases elderly households with children.
 A property that is deemed to be a Development subject to an Elderly Preference must be developed and operated in a manner which will enable it to serve reasonable foreseeable demand for households with children, including, but not limited to, making provision for such in developing its unit mix and amenities.

-(48) Eligible Hard Costs--Hard Costs includable in Eligible Basis for the purposes of determining a Housing Credit Allocation.
+(47) Eligible Hard Costs--Hard Costs includable in Eligible Basis for the purposes of determining a Housing Credit Allocation.